-Wall Street rallies on trade deal hopes; Apple hits record high
+Wall Street rallies on trade deal hopes, focus shifts to Trump-Liu meeting

-(Reuters) - Wall Street rose for the third straight session on Friday, as investors expected top-level trade talks between the United States and China to result in a partial trade deal and delay planned U.S. tariff increases.
+(Reuters) - Wall Street rose for the third straight session on Friday, with hopes running high that the talks between President Donald Trump and Chinese Vice Premier Liu He would culminate in a partial trade deal and delay planned U.S. tariff increases.

-Shares of Apple Inc (AAPL.O) hit a record high and were the biggest boost to the S&P 500 and Nasdaq, while the technology sector .SPLRCT was headed for its best day in five weeks.
+Shares of Apple Inc (AAPL.O) hit a record high and were the biggest boost to the S&P 500 and Nasdaq, while the technology sector .SPLRCT was set for its best day in five weeks.

-President Donald Trump said the trade negotiations were going well, and he would meet Chinese Vice Premier Liu He later in the day.
-The top-level discussions enter their second day on Friday.
+All eyes are now on Trump meeting Liu in the White House at 2:45 p.m.
+EDT (1845 GMT).
+The top-level discussions concluded their second day on Friday.

 “The President seems to indicate that there is a possibility of an interim trade deal,” said Rick Meckler, a partner at Cherry Lane Investments in New Vernon, New Jersey.